skip to Main Content

 Code of Conduct

-The Code of Conduct sets out the standards of behaviour that BCFE expects of you.
-You should familiarise yourself with these expectations as understanding your responsibilities will help you to make the most of your experience and gives you the opportunity to contribute to a positive learning environment for others while you are a student in BCFE.
+The Code of Conduct sets out the standards of behaviour that the college expects of you.
+You should familiarise yourself with these expectations as understanding your responsibilities will help you to make the most of your experience and gives you the opportunity to contribute to a positive learning environment for others while you are a student in the college.
 The primary aim of this Code of Conduct is to create an inclusive learning environment.
-BCFE upholds to administer this Code of Conduct fairly and consistently and is required to record all incidents on individual student profiles where necessary.
+The college upholds to administer this Code of Conduct fairly and consistently and is required to record all incidents on individual student profiles where necessary.
 All students are given every opportunity to engage with students supports (internal and external referral) throughout the entire process.

 Code of Conduct policy document